Geometric presentations of Lie groups and their Dehn functions: Introduction

-{\bf The first step: giving a compact presentation for $G$.} Under the assumption that the group $G$ does not satisfy the SOL obstruction, it follows from a theorem of Abels that the multiamalgam is a central extension of $G$.
-More precisely, in the standard solvable case, we have $\hat{G}=\hat{U}\rtimes A$, where $\hat{U}$ is a central extension in degree $0$ of $U$.
+{\bf The first step: giving a compact presentation for $G$.} Under the assumption that the group $G$ does not satisfy the SOL obstruction, we show, improving a theorem of Abels, that the multiamalgam is a central extension of $G$.
+Thus we have $\hat{G}=\hat{U}\rtimes A$, where $\hat{U}$ is a central extension of $U$, whose central kernel is centralized by $A$.
 At first sight, it seems that the condition $H_2(\mk{u})_0=0$ should be enough to ensure that $\hat{G}=G$.
 However, it turns out that in general, $\hat{U}$ is a ``wild" central extension, in the sense that it does not carry any locally compact topology such that the projection onto $U$ is continuous.
 This strange phenomenon is easier to describe at the level of the Lie algebras.
 There, we have that $\hat{\mk{g}}=\hat{\mk{u}}\rtimes \mk{a}$, where $\hat{\mk{u}}$ is a central extension in degree $0$ of $\mk{u}$, seen as {\it Lie algebras over $\Q$}.
 Now, if in the last statement, we could replace Lie algebras over $\Q$ by Lie algebras over $\K$, then clearly $H_2(\mk{u})_0=0$ would imply that $\hat{\mk{u}}=\mk{u}$.
-In Section \ref{s_abels}, we prove that this happens if and only if the natural morphism $H^{\Q}_2(\mk{u})_0\to H_2(\mk{u})_0$ is an isomorphism, if and only if the module $\Kill(\mk{u})_0$ (see Subsection \ref{subsectionIntro:computable}) vanishes.
+This happens if and only if the natural morphism $H^{\Q}_2(\mk{u})_0\to H_2(\mk{u})_0$ is an isomorphism; we show in Section \ref{s_abels} that this happens if and only if the module $\Kill(\mk{u})_0$ (see \S\ref{subsectionIntro:computable}) vanishes.
 In fact, there are relatively simple examples, already pointed out by Abels where $\Kill(\mk{u})_0$ {\it does not} vanish (see the previous subsection).
-As a consequence, even when none of the obstructions hold, we need to complete the presentation of $G$ with a family of so-called {\em welding relations}.
-At the Lie algebra level, these relations encodes $\K$-bilinearity of the Lie bracket.
+As a consequence, even when none of the obstructions hold, we need to complete the presentation of $G$ with a family of so-called {\em welding relations}, which encode generators of the kernel of $\hat{U}\to U$.
+At the Lie algebra level, these relations encode $\K$-bilinearity of the Lie bracket.